Fleivio/Well-Typed-Qubits/Readme.md

 # Well Typed Qubits

-A Haskell-embedded DSL for simulation and composing quantum computations, featuring type-safety over qubit manipulation through type-level programming.
+A Haskell-embedded DSL for simulating and composing quantum computations, featuring type-safety in qubit manipulation through type-level programming.

 ## Features

-- Static garantee of no-cloning theorem
+- Static guarantee of the no-cloning theorem
 - Gate abstractions for common quantum gates
 - Monadic composition of quantum operations
 - Explicit qubit manipulation
-- Measurement, sampling and simulation
+- Measurement, sampling, and simulation
+- Static garantee of the no-cloning theorem

 ## Executing